|

 or shelter for novices or for enough qualified teachers.

-monks; however the government only permits five monks to live
+thirteen monks; however the government only permits five monks to

 government schools in Tibet and four adult monks escaped to India